-Brassicas usually have lower palpaility than most coolseason grasses, so grazing cattle tend to prefer grasses first in mixed systems.
-Nutritive value of brassicas remains good until vegetative growth ceases (Figure 1).
+Brassicas usually have lower palatability than most coolseason grasses, so grazing cattle tend to prefer grasses first in mixed systems.
+The nutritive value of brassicas remains good until vegetative growth ceases (Figure 1).
 Thereafter, fungal diseases may develop and cause quality losses.

-Above ground parts of brassicas normally contain 20 to 25 percent crude protein (CP), 65 to 80 percent in vitro digestible dry matter (IVDDM), about 20 percent neutral detergent fiber (NDF), and about 23 percent acid detergent fiber (ADF).
+Aboveground parts of brassicas normally contain 20 to 25 percent crude protein (CP), 65 to 80 percent in vitro digestible dry matter (IVDDM), about 20 percent neutral detergent fiber (NDF), and about 23 percent acid detergent fiber (ADF).
 The roots of turnips and kale usually have 10 to 14 percent crude protein (CP) and 80 to 85 percent in vitro digestible dry matter (IVDDM).
+Dry matter digestibility of kale generally exceeds 90 percent for all aboveground plant parts.
+The exception is kale stems at maturity.